splunk/public-o11y-docs/gdi/monitors/aws-appmesh.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides this integration as the `appmesh` monitor for the Smart Agent Receiver.

-Use this integration to report metrics from AWS AppMesh Envoy Proxy.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the AppMesh monitor type to report metrics from AWS AppMesh Envoy Proxy.

 To use this integration, you must also activate the Envoy StatsD sink on AppMesh and deploy the agent as a sidecar in the services that need to be monitored.

+This integration is available on Kubernetes, Linux, and Windows.

 ## Benefits